 According to new guidelines released by the Government of Canada, depression affects about 10 per cent of women during pregnancy, and 20 to 40 per cent of women with a history of depression will suffer a relapse postpartum.
 Despite this, Canada does not recommend perinatal depression screening, while Australia, the United Kingdom and the United States all do.

-Advocates are calling for:
+Advocates like myself are calling for:

 - A national maternal mental health strategy;